TristonJ/eslint-plugin-prefer-arrow/README.md

 # eslint-plugin-prefer-arrow
 ESLint plugin to prefer arrow functions.
 By default, the plugin allows usage of `function` as a member of an Object's prototype.

+The purpose of this plugin is to encourage cleaner code by using arrow functions, keeping scope and usage of `this` very clear.

 # Installation

 Install the npm package